naimo84/node-red-alexa-home-skill-v3-web/docs/getting-started.rst

 .. image:: account-config-initial.png
     :alt: Screenshot of initial account configuration.

 Enter your Node-RED Smart Home Control username and password and click 'Add' to save the account details.

-Unless you are hosting your own instance of the skill you can leave the default MQTT and Web API server names as-is.
+.. tip:: Unless you are hosting your own instance of the skill, you can leave the default "MQTT Hostname" and "Web API Hostname" fields as-is.

 .. image:: account-config-details.png
     :alt: Screenshot of username/ password configuration.